 I practice from an eclectic approach, integrating relational psychoanalysis, attachment theory, existential therapy, along with other approaches as needed.
 Learn more about my approach here.

+This work is often a good fit for people who have tried to understand themselves, but still feel stuck; who want more than tools or coping strategies; and who are curious about how early relationships continue to shape their inner world.
 I strongly believe that therapy offers a unique opportunity for healing and transformation.
 The first step is booking a consult call.

 An anxiety therapist with curly brown hair, glasses, and a light beard, smiling with arms crossed, wearing a denim shirt and a watch, standing in front of a wooden slatted background.

-Areas of Focus:
+Specialities and Areas of Focus

 Depression and Anxiety